 Associated Media Coverage was yet another fresh face on the fake news scene in early 2016.
 After its February 2016 creation, Associated Media Coverage swiftly leapt into the hoaxmongering business with bits about a motorcycle curfew, an e-juice ban, a two-pet maximum ordinance, and a fabricated claim that a transgender woman was shot in a Colorado department store bathroom.

-Associated Media Coverage also has apparently spawned sites that appear to be legitimate local news bearing shocking (but fake) stories: Boston Tribune, Boston Leader, and the Baltimore Gazette are three that we have been able to identity so far.
+Associated Media Coverage also has apparently spawned sites that appear to be legitimate local news bearing shocking (but fake) stories: Boston Tribune, Boston Leader, Baltimore Gazette, and Seattle Tribune are four that we have been able to identity so far.

 React365 isn't a fake news site per se, but rather a generator for user-created hoax articles.
 Although the site's stated purpose involved "prank[ing] your friends," articles about mandatory babysitting by grandparents and great white sharks in the Mississippi River escaped into the social media wild.